2 ZERO HUNGER

 • Ainu Indigenous Food Culture Fair

-In collaboration between the Office of Ainu Relations and Initiatives and the Hokkaido University CO-OP, the university annually hosts a fair featuring the sustainable food culture of the Ainu indigenous people.
-This initiative provides authentic cultural food experiences while honoring indigenous traditions and promoting cultural understanding among all campus members.
+In collaboration between the Office of Ainu Relations and Initiatives and the Hokkaido University CO-OP, the university annually hosts a fair featuring the sustainable food culture of the Ainu people.
+This initiative provides authentic cultural food experiences while honouring indigenous traditions and promoting cultural understanding among all campus members.

-Since 2009, Hokkaido University has organized the student-led “Hokudai Marche,” creating a space for producers and consumers to interact while delivering fresh and reliable agricultural products to the local community.
-In 2021, this evolved into the “Hokudai Marche Award,” recognizing individuals and groups pioneering future agriculture and food-making.
-In 2024, the Marche and Award were held together under the theme “Building Bridges Between Producers and Consumers,” expanding healthy and sustainable food choices.
+Since 2009, Hokkaido University has organised the student-led “Hokudai Marche,” creating a space for producers and consumers to interact while delivering fresh and reliable agricultural products to the local community.
+In 2021, this evolved into the “Hokudai Marche Award,” recognising individuals and groups pioneering future agriculture and food-making.
+In 2024, the Marche and Award were held together under the theme “Building Bridges Between Producers and Consumers,” expanding nutritious and sustainable dining options.
 Both initiatives are conducted as part of the Inter-Graduate School Classes (postgraduate common subjects) at the university.

 Impact

-These initiatives help create an inclusive dining environment where healthy food, affordable food, and food choices for all are available across campus facilities and community events.
+These initiatives help create an inclusive dining environment where nutritious, reasonably priced meals are available to all members of the campus community across campus facilities and community events.
 Access to nutritious meals is ensured regardless of economic background or cultural heritage.
 The integration of local agricultural products supports both campus sustainability and the local economy while providing fresh, high-quality ingredients.
 Community engagement through direct sales, food festivals, and cultural events fosters a sense of belonging and promotes food literacy.
-The joint Hokudai Marche and Marche Award in 2024 further expanded opportunities for sustainable and healthy food choices, contributing to wellness and academic success.
+The joint Hokudai Marche and Marche Award in 2024 further expanded opportunities for sustainable and nutritious dining choices, contributing to wellness and academic success.

 2.3.5: Staff hunger interventions